web3privacy/hackathonusecases/public/data/ideas/archive/organizational-use-cases.md

 ## Tooling 🔧

-Aztec and Noir are new protocols, so we’re always updating the developer tooling.
-There is a lot we can do here so don’t let these ideas limit you!
+Aztec and Noir are new protocols, so we're always updating the developer tooling.
+There is a lot we can do here so don't let these ideas limit you!

 ### Ideas